 The Spain Digital Nomad Visa, also called the Spain Telework Visa, allows non-EU citizens to live and work remotely in Spain.
-This visa offers digital nomads the opportunity to work for foreign companies or as freelancers while enjoying the lifestyle, culture, and benefits that Spain offers, such as access to healthcare and the chance to reside in an EU country.
+This visa allows digital nomads to work for foreign companies or as freelancers while enjoying Spain’s lifestyle, culture, and benefits, such as access to healthcare and the opportunity to reside in an EU country.

 This guide article will highlight everything you need to know about the Spain Digital Nomad Visa, including the application process, income requirements, eligibility criteria, the benefits of being a remote worker in Spain and more.